aharring/PFORCS-problem-sheet/README.md

 Notes : I first return the list of URLs and then process that list to a second list of dicts.
+        This is to show the two distinct pieces of work I noticed some resource lines did not have a leading '/' so I changed the orig url extraction regex to look for everything after 'GET|POST'
-        This is to show the two distinct pieces of work In my original lognger file I noted sometimes there was an action but no product.
+        In my original longer file I noted sometimes there was an action but no product.
         I tried to accomodate this by putting 'Unavailable' in these situations While my url List pulls out all urls my dict only pulls out entries that appeared to match

-        My first attempt at completing this task is stored in extract-urlAtt1.py
+        My first attempt at completing this task is stored in extract-urlAtt1.py My second attempt at completing this task is stored in extract-urlAtt2.py

 What I learned : I require a lot of practice on Regex